 - All grants shall terminate on the dates specified in the contracts and shall not be extended.

-- Specific terms and conditions of termination or suspension of the grant is documented in the grant agreement and must be followed by the Agency and the Department.
+- Specific terms and conditions of termination or suspension of the grant is documented in the grant agreement and must be followed by the Local Agency and the Department.

 - Staffing for MCH programs would include at a minimum a Program Coordinator, Case Managers, and Frontline/Clerical staff.

 - Staffing for programs shall be reflective of the community/population being served and services to be provided, i.e., nursing, social work, psychology, and administration.
 The extent of staffing in the programs shall be dependent upon the program size and availability of personnel.

 - Ensure staff has access to a Registered Nurse for consultation on medical issues that arise in the Family Case Management Program through employment or contractual relationship.

 - Agencies shall give assurance that the services will be provided by or supervised by qualified personnel.
 Qualifications shall be determined by reference to a merit system, established minimum qualifications, occupational standards, state and local licensing laws, and specialty board requirements.
 Such standards, laws, and requirements shall be incorporated by reference in the application for a grant.

 - Standards for each project shall meet state and local licensing laws and regulations and be in accord with national and state standards.

 - Arrangements for provision of services must be made in advance of implementing the project.
 Special consideration shall be given to the provision of space for: